mattermost-community/focalboard/.github/ISSUE_TEMPLATE/bug_report.md

 Also set the Severity using the *Sev/1*, *Sev/2* or *Sev/3* labels as best you can:
 * Sev/1: Issue affects critical functionality without a workaround
-* Sev/2: Issue affects major functionality with a difficult of non-obvious workaround
+* Sev/2: Issue affects major functionality with a difficult or non-obvious workaround
 * Sev/3: Issue affects minor, non-critical functionality